MartuPuri/Android-Components/README.md

 # Android Components

-Android components is a project which contains impromevents of native android components.
+Android components is an android library which contains improvements of native android components.

 # Usage